martinaalvera/Documentation/indigo_fgw.rst

   # echo "ALL  ALL=(ALL) NOPASSWD:ALL" >> /etc/sudoers

-You have to edit the fgSetup.sh with the following set, to have the FGW last revision:
+You can edit the fgSetup.sh script to point to specific FGW release or branch.

+We are currently using ``master`` branch.

 ::